|Start||Liverpool Street Mainline Station, Liverpool Street Exit, Street Level, Kindertransport Memorial|

 The critically acclaimed Sculpture in the City is an annual exhibition showcasing contemporary works by internationally renowned artists in the confines of the City of London, on streets, in squares or on buildings.
 The exhibition usually opens around end June, and most sculptures are displayed until the following May.

-2017 sees the seventh incarnation of this popular attraction, displaying 18 artworks by 16 artists ranging considerably in scale – from a near seven-metre high bronze sculpture, to dozens of plastic bags in a tree – thoughtfully placed between iconic architectural landmarks such as the Gherkin (30 St. Mary Axe), the Walkie-Talkie (20 Fenchurch Street), the Lloyd’s-Building (aka the Inside-Out Building, at 12 Leadenhall Street) and the Cheese Grater (the Leadenhall Building).
+2019 sees the ninth incarnation of this popular attraction, displaying 21 artworks (1 of them only from autumn 2019) by 19 artists ranging considerably in scale – from large glass- or fabric-works to small neon- or text-works, thoughtfully placed between iconic architectural landmarks such as the Gherkin (30 St. Mary Axe), the Walkie-Talkie (20 Fenchurch Street), the Lloyd’s-Building (aka the Inside-Out Building, at 12 Leadenhall Street), the Scalpel (Lime Street) and the Cheesegrater (the Leadenhall Building).
 Wander the City's public spaces and stumble upon world-class public art, on an urban canvas recognised across the globe.

-For more information on the exhibition click here.
+For more information on the exhibition, individual artworks and a map click here.

-Leadenhall Market features a total of 21 pubs, delis, bars, brasseries and restaurants.
+Leadenhall Market features more than 20 pubs, cafes, delis, bars, brasseries and restaurants.
 For more details click here.

 After the walk, we would love to get your feedback